JRConti/TapnSwap-RL/README.md

 Since the input and the ouput of `retrain_best_models` are both a tournament ranking txt file, it is possible to run several times this method, each time decreasing the number of selected agents, until you get the number of well-performing agents you want.
 Note that, because of the input to the `retrain_best_models` method , it is necessary to run the `grid_search` method before, at least once.

 ## Conclusion

 #### Implementation

-In the implementation provided by this repo, I have initialized the module Optimizer with `change_op = True`, meaning that each time that agents are retrained with `the grid_search` method the agents both keep their previous type of opponent and alternate them (leading to 2 more agents output than `for change_opp = False`).
+In the implementation provided by this repo, I have initialized the module Optimizer with `change_opp = True`, meaning that each time that agents are retrained with `the grid_search` method the agents both keep their previous type of opponent and alternate them (leading to 2 more agents output than `for change_opp = False`).
 The values of $\epsilon$ that I considered were 0.1, 0.2, ..., 0.9, 1.0.
 The value $\epsilon = 0$ is not really interesting, especially if the agent is trained vsSelf which leads to a null exploration.

 Then, I have runned the method `grid_search`, training the agents initialized with the previous values of $\epsilon$ vsRandom and vsSelf for 5000 epochs, testing them each 1000 epochs with 10000 games against a Random Agent.
 I have re-runned this method with `retrain = True` with the same previous parameters, meaning that I trained the agents normally (for 10000 epochs from the very start) and also changing their opponents (for instance, 5000 epochs vsRandom and then 5000 epochs vsSelf).
 This allowed me to train agents for all of the previous values of $\epsilon$ vsRandom, vsSelf, vsRandomvsSelf and vsSelfvsRandom, each of them with a total number of training epochs equal to 10000.
 At the end, the method creates a tournament (`Models/results/tournament2.txt` in this repo) which compares all of current agents.
 The resulting rankings are strongly stochastic and depend a lot on the chance of having exploring and exploiting enough the trained agents got.
 This is not a problem since the purpose here is to approach the optimal policy as soon as possible.